openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    - **ST_REGRDATAACK**:
       - After a successful read, an acknowledgment is received.
-      - If a negative acknowledgment is received, the transfer stops.
+      - If a negative acknowledgment(NACK) is received, the transfer stops.
-      - If a successful acknowledgement is received, then I2C state is set to ST_REGRDATA, and more data is read.
+      - If a successful acknowledgement(ACK) is received, then I2C state is set to ST_REGRDATA, and more data is read.

    - **ST_WTSTOP**:
       - The slave enters this state if there are no more transactions or if the transfer is to be stopped.